Patrick K. Kroupa: Voices in my Head (1991–1996)

 In the late 1980s and early 1990s, the computer underground had suffered through a series of protracted raids by the Secret Service and FBI, called Operation Sundevil and Operation Redux.
 Many Legion of Doom members were raided and charged.
 This happened against the backdrop of the first and largest gang war that ever took place in cyberspace, the Great Hacker War between LOD and their rival gang MOD (Masters of Deception).

 Considering Kroupa and Fancher's backgrounds and the fact that MindVox employed a motley collection of convicted felons, including security expert Len Rose and the infamous Phiber Optik (Mark Abene) who was awaiting a Manhattan grand jury indictment, these were very real issues at the time.

 This is the environment in which Patrick Kroupa and Bruce Fancher launched MindVox.
 In the words of Bruce Fancher:

 Our greatest fear wasn't whether or not we'd be successful as a company, that was secondary.
 What concerned us was that one day the Secret Service would kick in the door and just confiscate everything.

 This is also the time during which Patrick Kroupa wrote, Voices in my Head, MindVox: The Overture.
 Kroupa wrote about the cultural forces that were at play in the hacker underground during the decade that pre-dated the launch of MindVox, considered by some the "Golden Age" of cyberspace.

 In the process of writing and releasing Voices, Patrick Kroupa stepped out from behind Lord Digital.
 Instead of status in the hacker underground and notoriety in a sub-culture, Kroupa was being written about as the Jim Morrison of cyberspace and receiving accolades from the mainstream press.

 Voices helped define what MindVox became, a counter-cultural media darling meriting full-length features in magazines and newspapers such as Rolling Stone, Forbes, The Wall Street Journal, The New York Times and The New Yorker.
 Voices in my Head was the spark that propelled Kroupa out of obscurity and into the mainstream.

-There is no single article that captures this as well as Sassy magazine's effusive coverage of MindVox.
-The long, strange trip that began in the hardcore hacker underground, had landed in the middle of a glossy mainstream magazine targeted at an audience of teenage girls, with Kroupa and Fancher displacing that issue's "Cute boy band alert!" with the "Cute cyberpunk alert!".
+There is no article that captures this as well as Sassy magazine's coverage of MindVox.
+The long trip that began in the hardcore hacker underground, had landed in the middle of a glossy mainstream magazine targeted at an audience of teenage girls, with Kroupa and Fancher displacing that issue's "Cute boy band alert!" with the "Cute cyberpunk alert!".